marq24/ha-goecharger-api2/README.md

 Once the __car__ status will switch from `idle` (=1) to something different the integration will leave the hibernation-mode and update all the (none configuration) entities.

+## Want to report an issue?

+Please use the [GitHub Issues](https://github.com/marq24/ha-goecharger-api2/issues) for reporting any issues you encounter with this integration.
+Please be so kind before creating a new issues, check the closed ones, if your problem have been already reported (& solved).

+In order to speed up the support process you might like already prepare and provide DEBUG log output.
+In the case of a technical issue, I would need this DEBUG log output to be able to help/fix the issue.
+There is a short [tutorial/guide 'How to provide DEBUG log' here](https://github.com/marq24/ha-senec-v3/blob/master/docs/HA_DEBUG.md) - please take the time to quickly go through it.

 ---

 ###### Advertisement / Werbung - alternative way to support me